Analytics & Reporting Guide

 It depends on what you are looking at:

-- Monthly business reviews: Year to Date, or a specific month
+- Monthly business reviews: This Month, Last Month, or Year to Date

 - Seasonal analysis: Custom range covering the same period in different years